SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/topic-to-queue-mapping.md

 ## Connection setup

 First, connect to the Solace message router in almost exactly the same way as other tutorials.
-The difference is highlighted in bold and explained below.
+The difference is explained below.

 ```java
 final JCSMPProperties properties = new JCSMPProperties();